Explore how your team can use Hiver.

 B2B customer service is relationship-driven.
 You need to play the long game here, and to win at this game, you need to know your customers inside out.
 You need to build a solid rapport with all stakeholders and offer them personalized solutions.

 Research by CMS Wire indicates that B2B customers expect the companies they work with to have all the context necessary to support them in their endeavors.
-This includes history, recent activity, and individual preferences.
+This includes history of transactions, recent activity, and individual preferences.

 email templates personalization in Hiver

-Hiver can easily help you personalize your B2B customer service emails with email templates
+Hiver can help you personalize yet scale your B2B customer service strategy with email templates

 B2B customer service is tedious and unglamorous when compared to B2C customer service.
 B2B customers can also be a difficult lot to please.
 We’ve also come to see over and over again that B2B customer service is far more complicated than B2C customer service.